-The 'Policy on the Employment of People with Disabilities' will identify communication disability as a hidden disability and the "guidance on supporting people with Autism in employment" will include supporting people with communication difficulties.
+The 'Employment of Persons with a Disability' policy will identify communication disability as a hidden disability and the "guidance on supporting people with Autism in employment" will include supporting people with communication difficulties.

-The Plan has been amended to include an action related specifically to people living with dementia.
+The Plan has been amended to include an action relation specifically to people living with dementia.